clustergarage/argus-controller/README.md

 ```
 Main set of flags for connecting to the Kuberetes client and API server; hooking directly into a locally-running FimD server:

-  -cafile string
-        Path to a CA certificate used for mutual TLS between the FimD server.
-  -certfile string
-        Path to a certificate used for mutual TLS between the FimD server.
-  -fimd string
-        The address of the FimD server.
-Only required if daemon is running out-of-cluster.
-  -health integer
-        The port to use for setting up the health check that will be used to monitor the controller.
-  -insecure
-        Whether to call to the FimD server without secure credentials.
-  -keyfile string
-        Path to a private key used for mutual TLS between the FimD server.
   -kubeconfig string
         Path to a kubeconfig.
 Only required if out-of-cluster.
   -master string
         The address of the Kubernetes API server.
 Overrides any value in kubeconfig.
 Only required if out-of-cluster.
+  -insecure
+        Whether to call to the FimD server without secure credentials.
+  -ca string
+        CA certificate used for mutual TLS between the FimD server.
+  -cert string
+        Certificate used for mutual TLS between the FimD server.
+  -key string
+        Private key used for mutual TLS between the FimD server.
+  -fimd string
+        The address of the FimD server.
+Only required if daemon is running out-of-cluster.
+  -health integer
+        The port to use for setting up the health check that will be used to monitor the controller.
   -prometheus integer
         The port to use for setting up Prometheus metrics.
 This can be used by the cluster Prometheus to scrape data.